 - The ballet The Three-Cornered Hat has a prologue set in a bullring for no better reason than to provide one half of this trope.
 Manuel de Falla's music amply fulfills the other half.

-- The catch?
-That stage is set in Barcelona, the least Toros Y Flamenco-esque city in Spain.
-Of course, you can easily find a tablao if you want to, but it's as representative of the city as ceili dancing.
+- Vega's stage in Street Fighter II (and Vega himself, for that matter).
+The catch?
+That stage is set in Barcelona, one of the least Toros Y Flamenco-esque cities in Spain.
+Of course, one can easily find a tablao if desired... but it's as representative of the city in itself as ceili dancing.

 - Harry Potter: Quidditch World Cup: The Spanish team members are dressed as bullfighters, their stadium is a bullring and they SCREAM!!!, don't talk.

-- The level Black Velvetopia in Psychonauts which, in typical Tim Schafer absurdist style, combines Toros Y Flamenco with tacky black velvet paintings, neon &... high school gym class.
+- The level "Black Velvetopia" in Psychonauts which, in typical Tim Schafer absurdist style, combines Toros Y Flamenco with tacky black velvet paintings, neon &... high school gym class.
 Capped off with a Bullfight Boss battle, of course.
 Somewhat justified in that the level is not an actual place, but rather a representation of the mind of a Latin-American former wrestler with a combination of OCD, chronic depression and deep-seated insecurity issues relating to an incident in high school.

 - The Spanish team in Backyard Soccer is called Los Toritos.

 - While the Kingdom of Sapin from Ace Combat Zero: The Belkan War is presented as a modern and advanced nation, some of the usual Spanish stereotypes still creep into its portrayal.
-The main female character from Sapin is a modern day Ace Pilot with the callsign "Macarena" (groan), who works as a teacher of flamenco (groan) after she quits in the armed forces.
+The main female character from Spain is a modern day Ace Pilot with the callsign "Macarena" (groan), who works as a teacher of flamenco (groan) after she quits in the armed forces.
 And yes, she wears a rose in her hair while teaching said dance (groan) and is presented as a romantic, melancholic woman (groan).

-- Also, and as informative as it is, one can't help but think that the History section of the game dropped the ball when they devoted most of it to what is more exotic to non-Spanish players, Muslim Spain - which would fit more in the 'Saracen' civilization part - rather than the Christian kingdoms that the game's Spanish civilization is meant to represent.
+- The Regional Riff of the Spanish civilization in Age of Empires II: The Conquerors is distinctively flamenco-ish, despite the fact that the game ends around 1600 at the latest, yet the first mention of flamenco dates only from 1774.
+Also, and as informative as it is, one can't help but think that the History section of the game dropped the ball when they devoted most of it to what is more exotic to non-Spanish players, Muslim Spain - which would fit more in the 'Saracen' civilization part - rather than the Christian kingdoms that the game's Spanish civilization is meant to represent.
 Castile and Aragon are only mentioned when the text deals with the conquest of Granada and no mention whatsoever is made of Asturias, Leon, Navarre or the Catalan counties (or Portugal, see Real Life).

 - Rome: Total War has "bull warriors" as an Iberian elite troop.
 While the bull is a common motif in Ancient Iberian art, there is zero evidence that such unit or their fancy helmets with bull horns sustaining a solar disc ever existed.